 - Thank everyone for attending on short notice and remind everyone why we’re here:

-- Explain our overall goal and strategy for the campaign, as well as what a Payout is and why we’re doing it.
+- Explain our overall goal and strategy for the campaign (replace your Republican MoC in November so we can repeal the Tax Scam), as well as what a Payout is and why we’re doing it.

 - Tell everyone the time and location of the Payout (and if possible, where to park for it).